 At year end, unused personal days will convert to sick days up to the maximum allowed.
-Personal days may not be accumulated.
+Unused personal days may not be paid at termination or retirement.
 See Appendix B for sample request form.

 SICK DAYS

 The Archdiocese realizes that inability to work because of illness or injury may cause economic hardship.
 Consequently, regular full-time employees will receive paid sick time based on the employee earning one sick day per month worked.